OpenAPITools/openapi-generator/docs/generators/java-micronaut-client.md

 ---
-title: Config Options for micronaut-client
+title: Config Options for java-micronaut-client
-sidebar_label: micronaut-client
+sidebar_label: java-micronaut-client
 ---

 These options may be applied as additional-properties (cli) or configOptions (plugins).
 Refer to [configuration docs](https://openapi-generator.tech/docs/configuration) for more details.